Medically reviewed on Jan 27, 2018

 Keep in mind that you bring your own values, opinions and history into a relationship, and they might not always match your partner's.
-In addition, many people go into marriage believing it will fulfill their social, financial, sexual and emotional needs — and that's not always the case.
+For example, family systems and religious beliefs vary greatly.
+Many couples have experienced very different upbringings with different role models for relationship and marriage.
+Many people go into marriage believing it will fulfill their social, financial, sexual and emotional needs — and that's not always the case.
 By discussing differences and expectations before marriage, you and your partner can better understand and support each other during marriage.

 How you prepare

-The only preparation needed for premarital counseling is to find a therapist.
+The only preparation needed for premarital counseling is to find a licensed marriage and family therapist (LMFT).
 Loved ones and friends might have recommendations.
 Your health insurer, employee assistance program, clergy, or state or local mental health agencies also might offer recommendations.

 Before scheduling sessions with a specific therapist, consider whether the therapist would be a good fit for you and your partner.
-You might ask questions like these:
+You might ask questions such as these: